 Bone is a natural material that is commonly available in bleached white and natural off-white cream colors, as well as various smoky tans and antiqued hues that result from the application of wood smoke and other antiquing colorants.
 However, the porous nature and stainable properties of this natural material are often underutilized by jewelry designers as a tool to personalize and enhance their jewelry design lines.

-Bone accepts dyes, stains and gilder's paste exceedingly well.
-Gilders Paste® is an oil-based medium, similar to shoe polish, that when applied to bone gives a nice accent of surface color.
+Bone accepts dyes, stains and Gilders Paste® exceedingly well.
 The pale color of bone makes an ideal blank canvas to add any shade that may be present in mainstream fashion trends.
 Bone is also readily available in a myriad of smooth, textured and carved beads and components.

 How to Dye Bone

-The process for dyeing anything is basically the same as dyeing pearls or wood.
+The process for dyeing components and beads made of bone is basically the same as dyeing pearls or wood.
 Start with some dyestuffs, and then select the objects you wish to be dyed.
 Also, have a journal handy to record your dyeing recipe and process so that you can repeat or share your results.

 Bone is a protein-based material that displays a natural linear grain similar to wood.
 When you dye bone, the intensity of color will be determined by the length of time the material is exposed to the dye.
 Your dye can come from many different sources including food coloring, Kool-Aid, fruit and vegetable juices or water-based fabric dye such as RIT®.
 Experiment with many different kinds of dye sources to discover your favorites.
 Use the color wheel tool to better mix your colors.
 Bone can transfer its color, so it is necessary to seal in the color with an artist's fixative or other clear topcoat.
 This will also protect the color from fading.